AdmiralSnackbar66/dnd/3-Mechanics/CLI/optional-features/one-with-shadows-xphb.md

 aliases: ["One with Shadows"]
 ---
 # One with Shadows
 *Source: Player's Handbook (2024) p.
-156*
+156. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*
 **Prerequisite**: 5th Warlock
-While you're in an area of [Dim Light](3-Mechanics/CLI/rules/variant-rules/dim-light-xphb.md) or [Darkness](3-Mechanics/CLI/rules/variant-rules/darkness-xphb.md), you can cast [Invisibility](3-Mechanics/CLI/spells/invisibility-xphb.md) on yourself without expending a spell slot.
+While you're in an area of [Dim Light](/3-Mechanics/CLI/variant-rules/dim-light-xphb.md) or [Darkness](/3-Mechanics/CLI/variant-rules/darkness-xphb.md), you can cast [Invisibility](/3-Mechanics/CLI/spells/invisibility-xphb.md) on yourself without expending a spell slot.